What happens to mortgage rates in a government shutdown

 Flood insurance policies lapse in high-risk zones

-Homes located in flood zones require insurance from the National Flood Insurance Program whose funding would run out during a government shutdown.
-This could make these homes impossible to buy and sell.
+Homes located in flood zones require insurance from the National Flood Insurance Program whose funding stalls during government shutdowns.

 Will a government shutdown affect your mortgage rate and your closing day?

-The short answer is yes, it’s very likely a government shutdown will affect home shoppers even if they’re under contract and awaiting their closing day.
+The short answer is yes, it’s very likely the government shutdown will affect home shoppers even if they’re under contract and awaiting their closing day.

 Shutdowns are especially tough on first-time home buyers who rely on government-insured loans like FHA and VA mortgages.